junwang4/correlation-to-causation-exaggeration/README.md

 cd code
 ```

-STEP 2.
+### STEP 2.
 For PubMed research papers

-2.1 Train a BERT classification model for pubmed conclusion sentences
+#### 2.1 Train a fine-tuned BERT model for use in classifying the claim strength of the conclusion sentences in a paper abstract

 ```
 python run.py sentence_claim_strength_classification --data_type=pubmed --data_augmentation=False --task=train_one_full_model